Python's argparse has improved the handling of command-line arguments like allowing options to take

-Note: The abstract of this article was first written as a proposition to an open-source conference in 2021.
+Note: The abstract of this article was first written as a proposition to an open-source

 In this article, we will explore the following topics: